jceha/NewRepo/README.md

 # About
 I will start a Ph.D. in the David R. Cheriton School of Computer Science at the University of Waterloo in the Fall of 2017.
-I graduated with an M.Sc. in Human-Machine Communication from the Univeristy of Groningen (Dept. of Artificial Intelligence) and with a B.Sc. in Cognitive Systems: Cognition and Brain from the University of British Columbia.
+I graduated with an M.Sc. in Human-Machine Communication _cum laude_ from the Univeristy of Groningen (Dept. of Artificial Intelligence) and with a B.Sc. in Cognitive Systems: Cognition and Brain from the University of British Columbia.

 # Research
 ## Summary